momokiss/BAIDU_WEB/README.md

 An on-chain operation that represents adding of a certain amount of tokens to the Event as a liquidity.

 ### Submissions (Total Value Locked)
 Liquidity + Bets.
-Submissions consist of provided liquidity and bet
+Submissions consist of provided liquidity and bets.
+Most often used for aggregated statistics.

+### Close Time
+The moment of time when the final data can be retrived from the or